TheRenegadeCoder/SnakeMD/README.md

 ## Lists

 SnakeMD can make a variety of Markdown lists.
-The two main types of lists are ordered and unordered.
+The three main types of lists are ordered, unordered, and checked.

 ### Ordered List